 words Alexa Wang

 There are few things more dear to us than our favourite jewellery.
 Whether it’s a dazzling engagement ring, a necklace handed down from a relative, or a bracelet you wore for your school prom, it can hold enormous sentimental value.
+It could also be spiritual jewelry like feng shui bracelets that not only bring beauty and style to your wardrobe but also adds positive energy and balance to your life.
 It can also be a great investment – a treasure that increases in value as the years pass.

 However, it’s easy to let the jewel’s sparkle fade over time unless we take great care of it.
 Here are five tips to keeping your most precious pieces as gorgeous as the day they were made.